zakski/accrete-starform-stargen/docs/notes/branches & forks & stubs/pre-github/webb.md

 Christopher E. Webb developed an updated version of his code that uses traveller rpg information more substantially.

 This copy was found on his website.

+#### Compile/Run Status
+- Compiles:
+  - On Mac: ???, written in C++.
+  - On Windows: Fails using gradle/Visualcpp.
+  - On Linux (WSL2): Fails using gcc.
+Makefile written for Borland Ansi C++.
+- Runs:
+  - N/A

+#### Compile/Run Status With Modification
+- Compiles:
+  - On Mac: ???
+  - On Windows: ???
+  - On Linux (WSL2): ???
+- Runs:
+  - ???

 ### [ACCRETE3](http://www.mu.org/~joe/traveller/archive/software/accrete3.zip)
 - Resource Name: 1997 - Christopher E. Webb - Accrete3